galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 priority: 3
 title: EBI Single Cell Expression Atlas files to AnnData | Creating preprocessed dataset for sc-RNA Filter, Plot, Explore tutorial
 questions:
-- How do I use EBI Single Cell Expression Atlas?
+- How do I use the EBI Single Cell Expression Atlas?
-- How can I reformat and manipulate the downloads to create the right input for downstream analysis?
+- How can I reformat and manipulate the downloaded files to create the correct input for downstream analysis?
 objectives:
 - You will retrieve raw data from the EBI Single Cell Expression Atlas.
 - You will manipulate the metadata and matrix files.